 If the Diploma is the pinnacle of the IB, the PYP and the MYP provide the groundwork for success there.
 “You can’t build without a great foundation,” says Meadowcroft.
 “And that’s what any good early years program does.
 So we start right from the beginning, using the language of the IB and the learner profile.”
 She adds that the IB has been very proactive in looking at early childhood education and the importance of developing social and motor skills through play-based learning: picking up a pencil is the gateway to writing a sentence; sharing a block is the gateway to collaboration; dramatic play is the gateway to developing narratives of their own.
 “They are important foundational skills—so in Senior Kindergarten, we are playing, but then [we] are balancing that with more traditional academics.”

-And, it continues very much in that vein.
+And it continues very much in that vein.
 Students stay in the Junior School setting through Grade 5.
-The students in the Junior School are apart from the main building in a sense, though only in a sense.
-The older students come into the Junior School from time to time, causally—say to use the physical education space there—as well as more formally around mentorship and shared learning initiatives.
+The students in the Junior School are apart from the main building, though only in a physical sense.
+The older students come into the Junior School from time to time, casually (to use the physical education space there, for example) as well as more formally around mentorship and shared learning initiatives.

 Elmwood was an early adopter of the IB, in part because it reflected so well the values and the approach that had been in place since the school was founded.
 Even in its earliest days, teachers brought international experience and perspective to their lessons.
 Today, a very significant portion of the instructors have taught in IB schools around the world, and they bring that life experience, as well as a belief in the strengths of the curriculum, into their classrooms.

 Some schools have more of a frantic energy, or equate that kind of energy with rigour.
 To its credit, Elmwood doesn’t.
 Students regularly stop to chat amiably with teachers in the hallways.
-They are interested in the faculty members’ lives, and that interest is very evidently reciprocated, even during just a quick walk through the school.
+They are interested in the faculty members’ lives, and that interest is reciprocated.
+There is a lovely community feel.
 At one point during our visit, some rowing sculls needed to be moved.
 Catching wind of this, Whitehouse jumped into action, gathering a few students who were on their lunch breaks at the time to pitch in as well.
 It seemed the most natural thing in the world—the head of school, a teacher, and some students all lending a hand together.
-It’s perhaps a small thing, but it offers a nice glimpse into the culture of the school and the sense of community that exists within it.
+It’s perhaps a small thing, but it offers a nice glimpse into the culture of the school.

 Instruction styles vary appropriately, as led by content and engagement, though there is an emphasis on active learning.
 Classroom furniture is chosen to allow for movement and group work.
 Even in senior grades, says Marquis, students are up and moving frequently.

 The week is seen as an opportunity to establish relationships and to encourage older students to move into leadership roles.
-The Grade 12s are the counsellors for the week, with teachers supporting them.
+The Grade 12 students are the counsellors for the week, with teachers supporting them.
 The students get off their phones and away from technology.
 It grants a nice focus on the importance of communication between peers and instructors, including a valuable opportunity to see them all outside of the school environment proper.
 “It’s easy to think that your teachers and the people that help you at school are only available in and around the building,” says one student.
 “But it’s nice to see them all out, excelling at canoeing, or on the basketball court, [or] playing dodgeball.”
-Or not excelling.
-“I remember being the ‘new kid’ last year, standing on the dock with my Grade 8 home room.
-It was time for everybody to pair up and get in a canoe, and I was the last kid standing there, thinking ‘oh, great.’
-And then this lovely 8th grader came over and said, ‘Miss Hanratty, do you want to be my partner?’
-And I said, ‘yes, I do!
-That would be really great.’
-And that was just an 8th grader who took the opportunity to see that I didn’t really know anyone, even though I’m an adult.
-And I believe that because of Elmwood—and I since learned that she had been at Elmwood for a number of years—she had the confidence to know and to understand that we were all just needing a friend at that point.”

 Other signature events in the annual calendar also demonstrate the school’s commitment to ongoing co-curricular education.
 Winterim, an annual series of themed programs offered to students in Grades 3 through 12, engages them in interest-driven collaborative projects and activities.
-A Middle School enrichment program was launched in 2017 based on recommendations coming out of the 2016 curriculum review.
-The program builds co-curricular time into the daily schedule four times each week, based on a variety of themes, including creative, active, life skills, and STEM.
+A Middle School enrichment program was launched a few years ago based on recommendations coming out of a curriculum review.
+The program builds co-curricular time into the daily schedule four times each week, based on a variety of themes, including getting creative, being active, developing life skills, and learning STEM.
 These and other programs keep the academic experiences fresh, varied, and engaging.
-They provide opportunities to hit on the pillars of learning—creativity, STEM, environmental stewardship, leadership, and community involvement—and to “flex the other side of their brain and get out of the regular rigour, “ says Hanratty, “to know that everything doesn’t have to be by the books.”
+They provide opportunities to hit on the pillars of learning—creativity, STEM, environmental stewardship, leadership, and community involvement—and to flex the other side of their brain.

-The fact that the co-curriculars happen concurrently to the core academics is a plus, both in the ways that it positions the learner, as well as how it positions her in relation to her peers and mentors.
-Hanratty says the benefits include “having an opportunity to let loose a little bit, colour outside the lines” to see the faculty in various lights.
-“That really makes you much more of a relatable human.
-It’s one of the things I love about the school.
-The size of it allows for a lot more relationships to form, in and outside the classroom.”
+The fact that the co-curriculars happen concurrently to the core academics is a plus in the ways that it positions the learner, as well as how it positions them in relation to their peers and mentors.
+The benefits include having an opportunity to let loose a little bit, to colour outside the lines, and to see the faculty in various lights.
 Many co-curricular offerings capitalize on instructors’ personal passions, either related or unrelated to their classroom teaching—spanning everything from cross-country running to a deep dive into the phenomenon of K-pop.

-When asked about any traits that Elmwood students share, one girl answered, “we have high expectations of ourselves.”
+When asked about any traits that Elmwood students share, one student answered, “we have high expectations of ourselves.”
 They credit the all-girls environment as a key contributor to that attitude.

-The students, in our experience, are delightfully precocious, vocal, and outgoing.
+The students are vocal and outgoing.
 They have an ability to take calculated risks and extend themselves academically, which serves them well within the Elmwood environment.
-“They’re just more academic than I was at their age,” admits teacher Alyson Bartlett.
+“They’re just more academic than I was at their age,” admits Director of University Counselling Alyson Bartlett.
 “They believe that school is very important to them, and for that reason, it’s a really nice place to teach.
 They are putting up their hands to ask if they can go a bit farther with an assignment, and you have to plan more than you think you’re going to need, because they work faster than you think.
 They’re kind of incredible, actually.”
 The students, in their way, express that as well.
 “I think the students are intelligent and mature,” one told us.
 “And we can actually have genuine conversations with meaning … Their insights are interesting because, well, they’re smart.”

-Frances Marchand, nurse counsellor as well as dean of the middle school, provides psychosocial counselling for the entire school, and has been in that role for more than two decades.
+Frances Marchand, director of health, safety, and wellness, provides psychosocial counselling for the entire school, and has been in that role for more than two decades.
 Marchand notes that when Carol Kirby (then head of school) hired her, she was keen to develop support for mental health and that it be professionally provided.
 At the same time, Kirby hired an academic counsellor.
-Both were cutting edge for the time, and the roles have grown in the time since to admit broader understanding of student success and wellness.
+Both were cutting edge for the time, and the roles have grown in the time since to a much broader understanding of student success and wellness.

 Marchand is a quiet force within the school.
 She works closely with parents and has developed formal opportunities to meet with them when needed, but also gets in touch casually when things are going well.
 She hosts coffee mornings for parents with some regularity, with discussion topics ranging from physical fitness to internet safety.
 Whatever the topic is, the meetings serve to normalize and personalize a relationship between families and the school, particularly around wellness.
 The approach is very much to build community within the school, rather than waiting for a crisis and having that moment become the prime point of contact.

 While applications are fielded throughout the year, entry points to the program are set at intervals.
 Interviews and academic assessments are required at all levels, which is entirely typical for a school of this focus and stature.
 The interviews are detailed, but are less a test of an applicant than an opportunity to ensure that it’s the right relationship for all involved.
-Middle and Senior School students are required to take an entrance examination, held in late November each year.
+Middle and Senior School students are required to take an entrance examination, held at various times throughout the year.
 Students and parents report that the admissions process was efficient, fair, and amiable.